Last Updated on 12 months by admin

 If you don’t have many plants and can’t group your plants to increase humidity, also you don’t wanna keep your plants in the bathroom, don’t worry we have another method for you which is especially for single houseplants.
 This method doesn’t even require you to relocate your plants.

-The technique is quite simple, As the name suggests you will need two pots one with a quite bigger diameter then the other, now the pot with larger diameter is filled with sphagnum moss soaked in water.
+The technique is quite simple, As the name suggests you will need two pots one with a quite bigger diameter than the other.
+The small pot is for the plant and it will be inside the bigger one.
+Now the pot with a larger diameter is filled with sphagnum moss soaked in water.
 This technique is quite native actually but very efficient.

 The wet moss will retain the water for a few days thus evaporation will take place slowly, resulting in high humid levels for a much longer time than any other method.

-These are the top 5 methods to increase humidity for indoor plants without using a humidifier.
-You may choose whichever suits you the most.
-Happy Gardening. 🙂
+These are the 5 methods to increase humidity for indoor plants without using a humidifier that I have tried myself.
+You may try any one of them at home.